Preconditioning for a pressure-robust HDG discretization of the Stokes equations: Introduction

 In this paper we develop a new preconditioner for the pressure-robust HDG discretization of the Stokes equations introduced in \cite{Rhebergen:2018a, Rhebergen:2017}.
-Pressure-robust discretizations have the advantage over other finite element discretizations that the error in the velocity is not affected by a pressure-dependent consistency error, i.e.~\emph{a priori} error estimates for the velocity do not depend on the pressure.
+Pressure-robust discretizations have the advantage over other finite element discretizations that the~\emph{a priori} error estimates for the velocity do not depend on the pressure.
 We refer to, respectively, \cite{John:2017} and \cite{Lederer:2017, Lederer:2018, Lederer:2019, Lehrenfeld:2016} for an overview of pressure-robust discretizations and alternative pressure-robust HDG discretizations.
 In~\cite{Rhebergen:2018b} we developed a preconditioner for a pressure-robust HDG discretization of the Stokes problem, and showed that the pressure Schur complement of the linear system obtained after eliminating only the degrees-of-freedom associated to the element velocity is identical to the pressure Schur complement of the original linear system.
 Together with a proof showing spectral equivalence of the element/trace pressure Schur complement with an element/trace pressure mass matrix, we were able to formulate a very simple scalable preconditioner when the velocity only was statically condensed.
-However, a disadvantage of eliminating the cell-wise velocity degrees-of-freedom and not the cell-wise pressure degrees-of-freedom is that the pointwise divergence-free property of the method is guaranteed only in the limit of the iterative solver convergence and this can lead to a loss of the pressure-robust property.
+However, a disadvantage of eliminating the cell-wise velocity degrees-of-freedom and not the cell-wise pressure degrees-of-freedom is that the pointwise divergence-free (within cells) property of the method is guaranteed only in the limit of the iterative solver convergence.
 We address this issue in this work by formulating a preconditioner for a statically condensed system after elimination of \emph{both} the degrees-of-freedom associated to the element velocity \emph{and} the degrees-of-freedom associated to the element pressure.
 The complication that arises in eliminating the degrees-of-freedom associated to the element pressure is that the lifting of the trace velocity unknowns to the element is divergence-free.
 This requires a new proof to show spectral equivalence of the trace pressure Schur complement with the trace pressure mass matrix.
 Given this result we can then apply the general theory of Pestana and Wathen \cite{Pestana:2015} for preconditioners of saddle point problems to formulate a new scalable preconditioner for the statically condensed problem.
 Compared to our previous work \cite{Rhebergen:2018b}, there are less globally coupled degrees-of-freedom and our new preconditioner results in a more efficient solver.

 The outline of this paper is as follows.
 In \cref{sec:hdg_stokes} we present the HDG method for the Stokes equations and discuss some useful properties of the discretization.
 A preconditioner for the statically condensed form of the HDG method is formulated in \cref{sec:preconditioning}.
 By two- and three-dimensional numerical examples in \cref{sec:num_examples} we verify our analysis.
 We draw conclusions in \cref{sec:conclusions}.